Law SchoolMediation Clinic

 Mediation takes place on Zoom or by Telephone or may be accommodated at the University Mediation Clinic.
 The mediators begin with an introduction to the session and explain the arrangements.
 Parties will be asked to sign an Agreement to Mediate.

 Each party then has the opportunity to explain their position without interruption.
-All issues and concerns raised are discussed and any suggestions put forward by either party are examined.
+All issues and concerns raised are discussed and any suggestions put forward by either party are discussed.

 If necessary, the mediator will speak privately with both parties.
 All information given to the mediator is strictly confidential and will not be disclosed without permission.